jmagar/core/packages/sdk/README.md

-# Echo SDK
+# Core SDK

-The Echo SDK provides tools and utilities for building integrations with the Echo platform.
+The Core SDK provides tools and utilities for building integrations with the Core platform.

 ## Integration System

-The Echo integration system uses a CLI-based approach where each integration is a command-line tool that responds to specific events.
+The Core integration system uses a CLI-based approach where each integration is a command-line tool that responds to specific events.
 This makes integrations portable, testable, and easy to debug.

 ### Integration Event Types

 Each integration CLI handles 5 core event types:

 #### 1. `spec`

 Returns the integration's metadata and configuration.

 **Usage:**

 ```bash
 my-integration spec
 ```